yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 ## ps {#ps}

 Yazi's DDS (Data Distribution Service) uses a Lua-based publish-subscribe model as its carrier.
 That is, you can achieve cross-instance communication and state persistence through the `ps` API.
+See [DDS](/docs/dds) for more details.

 The following functions can only be used within a sync context.